New Studio Camera and Lenses

 Currently, I don’t have the energy to delve into a series of test images solely for the sake of writing.
 That will come in time, and I do plan to update the Sony page in the Toolbox section as I go.

 Before leaving town, I did manage to run a few camera scans using the macro lens, and the results were excellent.
 I lent the lens to a photographer friend before I left, so I don’t have it on hand for continued testing at the moment.
-That said, it performed beautifully for camera scanning, even though it won’t autofocus in that context, unlike my Fujifilm X-Pro3.
-Still, that’s not a deal-breaker for me.
+That said, it performed beautifully for camera scanning, with autofocus working perfectly as long as I remember to set the focus distance button correctly. šŸ™‚

 Behind the Scenes: Silent Guitar Blues